 In the event Clatskanie is able to secure firm capacity on Northwest Pipeline, or Firm Transmission rights on BPA, Enron will reprice the supply based on a single receipt point.

-Other:
+Risk Management:

-If Clatskanie wishes to fix or cap prices for power or gas during any term of the agreement, NA of financially or physically Clatskanie
+If Clatskanie wishes to fix or cap prices for power or gas during any term of the agreement, ENA can arrange for virtually any type of financially or physically settled risk management instrument that Clatskanie desires (futures, swaps, options, collars, etc).
+Enron can supply these whether or not we are selected as the physical supplier.

 3.)
 SLICE HEDGE PROPOSAL: